castedo/copyaid/docs/index.md

 ## Features

-* Supports Markdown and LaTeX formats.
+* Supports Markdown, LaTeX, and reStructuredText formats.
 * Integrates with text file comparison tools such as `vimdiff` for reviewing and merging AI revisions.
 * Enables simultaneous file comparisons across multiple AI revisions.
 * Permits customization of programs to run automatically after AI revisions.